NOvA: Design

 To accomplish its physics goals, NOνA needs to be efficient at detecting electron neutrinos, which are expected to appear in the NuMI beam (originally made only of muon neutrinos) as the result of neutrino oscillation.

 Cross section of the earth showing Fermilab, MINOS and NOνA, to scale.
 The red line is the central axis of the NuMI beam.

 Previous neutrino experiments, such as MINOS, have reduced backgrounds from cosmic rays by being underground.
 However, NOνA is on the surface and relies on precise timing information and a well-defined beam energy to reduce spurious background counts.
 It is situated 810 km from the origin of the NuMI beam and 14 milliradians (12 km) west of the beam's central axis.
 In this position, it samples a beam that has a much narrower energy distribution than if it were centrally located, further reducing the effect of backgrounds.

 The detector is designed as a pair of finely grained liquid scintillator detectors.
-The near detector is at Fermilab and samples the unoscillated beam.
-The far detector is in northern Minnesota, and consists of about 500,000 cells, each 4 cm × 6 cm × 16 m, filled with liquid scintillator.
+The far detector, located in northern Minnesota, consists of about 500,000 cells, each 4 cm × 6 cm × 16 m, filled with liquid scintillator.
 Scintillation light is captured by optical fibers made of wavelength shifter, both ends of which lead to an avalanche photodiode for readout.